turingschool/front-end-curriculum/lessons/how-the-web-works.md

  ```
 Don't let this be you!

 Really in a very small and simplistic sense the internet is just a bunch of computers talking to computers.
-The internet is comprised of servers that hold files and information on them.
+The internet is comprised of Serves that hold files and information on them.
 These servers or server networks are connected by wires either underground or underwater.

-Now typically what you will find is that a server typically will provided a service and that the client typically will take advantage of that service.
+Now typically what you will find is that a Server typically will provided a service and that the client typically will take advantage of that service.
 The client will send a request to the server to utilize that service.

-In most cases you'll see that a client is software that accesses the services provided by the server.
+In most cases you'll see that a client is software that accesses the serves provided by the server.
 That service is typically a file or application stored on a physical server somewhere.
 For example if you bank online.
 Your browser is acting as the client and is communicating to a physical server to grab information about the user's bank account.
 It uses `requests` to get information / services from the server.

 This is where things can get a little tricky.
 A server/client can be a physical piece of hardware or some software that lets you serve up information.
 In `game-time` or `idea-box-pivot` you utilized something called a `webpack-dev-server`.
 When you strip everything down it's really just a `node-server` in the background serving your game / project locally on your machine.
 In this specific case your computer was a physical server and your laptop was also the client.

 ### How do Clients and Servers interact?

-For the most part what you will be building at your time at Turing will be mainly client-side.
+For the most part what you will be building at your time at turing will be mainly client-side.
 Your applications will talk to other back-end services.
-When you think about a regular conversation you typically have a request (a question) and a response from the person you're asking.
+When you think about a regular conversation you typically have a request (a questions) and a response from the person you're asking.
 That is how the web works.
 The client makes requests to the server and the server will always send a response.
 There is obviously a lot more parts to this interaction and we are going to cover those now.

 ### What's inside of a request?

-So everything typically starts with the `URI` and when I say that I mean the location of the website / server we'd like to use / leverage.
+So everything typically starts with the `URI` and when I say that I mean the location of the website / server we'd like to user / leverage.
-Once we've figured out our destination and hit enter, our client will then send a request to the server we'd like to visit.
+Once we've figured out our destination and hit enter our client will then send a request to the server we'd like to visit.

 The request is comprised of 2 parts.
 We have the `header` and we also have the `body`.
 These two parts make up the whole of a server request.